CALL FOR PAPERS - 24th ESCAR EUROPE 2026

 INSTRUCTIONS FOR PAPER SUBMISSION

 Theoretical/scientific articles, case studies and descriptions of real-world experiences are all welcome.
 All submissions will be peer-reviewed.
 Prospective authors should contact one of the steering committee members in case they have a doubt about the appropriateness of their submission for the conference.
-Three types of submissions are possible:
+Two types of submissions are possible:

 SCIENTIFIC TRACK: FULL PAPERS OF UP TO 15 PAGES